dlhaar/electricity-analysis/README.md

-# German Electricy Generation and Consumption Analysis
+# Electricy Generation and Consumption in Germany - Analysis

 ## Table of Contents
 1. [Introduction](#introduction)